ichwansh03/apex-sfdc-discovery/README.md

 ## <a name="introduction"></a> Introduction
-The goal of this repository is
+The goal of this repository is summary notes from Apex Developer Guide to create CRM(Customer Relationship Management) sites using Salesforce.

 ## Table of Contents
 - [Introduction](#introduction)